sfaragy/Real-Time-Vehicle-Tracking/server/README.md

    ```
    make migrate
    ```
-7. Give permission to the storage logs and cache:
+7. Give permission to the storage logs and cache:: (If any permission error appears)
    ```
    make set-storage-permission
    ```